muellllkreis/ActionBarCompat-Basic/README.md

 - The third menu button should open a new Activity that you create.

 For all of these, feel free to add fields/methods as you see fit to accomplish the tasks.

 The first two tasks are relatively simple, while the third is much more open-ended and requires you to create more files.

+After you successfully complete the first two tasks, create a new Activity screen that will be launched by the third button that will:

+- Allow a user to set a username, first name, and last name;
+- When you return to the original Activity, display this information in a SnackBar.

 When you are finished with this activity, zip up your project and submit it to the assignment in Collab.